voidlizard/hbs2/README.md

 git fetch mytopic
 ```

-You may want to have your's topic as an origing, and other
+You may want to set your own topic as the "origin," and
-topic as something else.
-It's all up to you.
+another topic as something else.
+It's completely up to you.
+It works just like setting up Git remotes in the
+usual way.

 10. Make your changes